 THE DIVE COMPUTER WILL NOT ACCEPT FRACTIONAL PERCENTAGE VALUES OF OXYGEN CONCENTRATION.
 DO NOT ROUND UP FRACTIONAL PERCENTAGES!
 Rounding up will cause nitrogen percentages to be understated and will affect decompression calculations.

-You can customize what you see in the Gas(es) menu.
+What you see under the Gases menu can be customized.
 See Customize dive modes with DM5.

 In the screenshot below, the menu has three gases and tx18/45 is selected as the active gas.
 Even though only one gas is active, the decompression algorithm calculates ascent time (during dive) using all these three gases.

-To select another active gas:
+To select another active gas before diving:

-If you are diving with only one gas, ensure you have only that one gas in the Gas(es) menu.
+If you are diving with only one gas, ensure you have only that one gas in the Gases menu.
 Otherwise, Suunto EON Steel expects you to use all gases in the list and notifies you to change gases during the dive.

 When you select CCR mode, gas mixtures are divided to open-circuit and closed-circuit gases.
 See Rebreather diving.